Tbilisi, Georgia – A Guide to My Favorite City

 On a clear day, you can peer over the city and — if you squint just a little — you might think you were in Prague before the tourists descended like locusts.

 - I took an excellent free walking tour with Tbilisi Hack Free Tours and highly recommend them.
 While I usually get bored on walking tours, this one goes beyond mere recitation of facts and history to help bring Tbilisi city to life (and you get to taste some free wine too!).

 - I stayed at Marco Polo Hostel for part of the week.
 It’s a small new hostel set in a traditional Georgian courtyard with a handful of clean beds and solid common space.
 Definitely recommended for backpackers.

 - I love a good cocktail, and the best bartenders I could find in town reside at the swanky and stylish Rooms Hotel.

 - Tbilisi makes a good base for day trips to eastern half of Georgia.
-I took an excellent one to gorgeous Kazbegi and another one to the wine region of Kakheti.
+I took an excellent day trip to Kazbegi and another one to the wine region of Kakheti.

 Further reading for your Georgia trip:

 What did you like about this post?
 Or how can we improve it to help you travel better?